[Introduction] Building the Linux kernel

 Since I have the chance, I will try installing it

-So I quickly decided to move the directory.
+So I quickly moved the directory.

 # Change directory [root@localhost]# mv /tmp/linux-5.15.58 /usr/src/ # Create symbolic link [root@localhost]# ln -s /usr/src/linux-5.15.58 /usr/src/linux